The ZZ plant is up there as one of the most popular houseplants. It’s tough, fairly easy to care for and looks great with wonderful green leaves.

 Watering Frequency

-• During cooler months reduce watering to once a month.
+- In the cooler months being the watering down to around once a month.

 Signs of Overwatering